 £6,550 for the full course or £730 per 20 credits* (2022/23)

 £14,700 for the full course (2022/23)

 Markeaton Street, Derby Campus

-Our journalism facilities are some of the best in the country, including radio studios, a television studio, video editing suites, Mac suites and a newsroom featuring the latest software
+You will be taught in our purpose build journalism facilities which include radio studios, a television studio, video editing suites, Mac suites and a newsroom featuring the latest software

 A blend of new and traditional skills